Linaro/lava/doc/v2/connections.rst

 job.
 This would allow one job to operate over serial, publish the IP address, start an SSH server and signal the second job that a connection is ready to be established.
-This may be useful for situations where a debugging shell needs to be opened around a virtualisation boundary.
+This may be useful for situations where a debugging shell needs to be opened around a virtualization boundary.

 There is an option for downloading or preparing the guest VM image on the host device within a test shell, prior to the VM delayed start.
 Alternatively, a